indrajiita/test/UX Writing/Quantori.md

 Qunatori develops software for life scientists and bioengineers.
 The biggest challenge for me as a UX writer was avoiding unnecessary complexity in an already dense interface while ensuring consistency in terminology that aligns with the company's and domain standards.

 To address this, I introduced a [writing style guide](https://github.com/indrajiita/test/edit/main/Technical%20Writing/writing_style_guide.md) and project-specific glossaries.
-Also, I made interfaces more intuitive, reducing the need for users to rely on documentation.

 # Cases